py563/py563/README.md

 - Participated in a three-week faculty development program at KL University on **Research Perspectives on AI, ML, Data Science, and IoT**.
 - Certified as `Hibernate ORM` Level 1 developer from Tech Mahindra.
-- Completed a Web designing certification course at Inspire GEC, Bangalore in 2012.
+- Completed a Web design certification course at Inspire GEC, Bangalore in 2012.

 ## Memberships
 - ACM & CSTA